trizzle21/aws-resource-chatbot/README.md

 # Contributing

 Any help in testing, development, documentation and other tasks is highly appreciated and useful to the project.
+However, still in the design stage, so I'm a little less inclined for outside help until it's all sorted out.